 We live in amazing modern times, and the proliferation of online video (and the bandwidth to make it a reality) is one of the biggest changes affecting mass communication today.

-74% of all Internet traffic will be video-related by 2017.
+Over 80% of all Internet traffic will be video-related by 2020.
 On every platform, video is on the rise, in a big way.
-Here are some of the top 2015 video trends to keep in mind.
+Here are some of the top video trends to keep in mind.

 Parallax design has made full-page images a wildly popular homepage design trend, and video is increasingly becoming the star of the show.
-Full-page video loading screens or scrollers are starting to pop up on particularly design-forward sites.
+Full-page video loading screens or scrollers are present especially on design-forward sites.

 The large file sizes associated with videos aren’t a concern for most broadband users—a fact that the most cutting-edge web designers count on—and while mobile surfers are notoriously impatient, even on handheld platforms, the trend is on the rise.

 Branded video is one of the biggest video trends to rocket through the social media world.

 The idea is for companies with viral content expertise to partner with advertisers to create intelligent campaigns—“native advertising”—in lieu of traditional ads.
 Buzzfeed has jumped into the branded content game, producing co-branded videos with companies like GE, Geico and Proctor & Gamble.
 Their “Dear Kitten” campaign with Friskies has gotten more than 16 million views on YouTube.
 Vice—arguably a pioneer in the video world, having spun their content into a standalone show on HBO—has worked with a huge number of brands, including Garnier, Samsung, Intel and Heineken.